Kal H. Kalewold

 I am a Lecturer in Philosophy at the University of Leeds.
 Before that, I was a Postdoctoral Fellow jointly with the Department of Philosophy and at the McCoy Family Center for Ethics in Society at Stanford University.
 I received my PhD in philosophy at the University of Maryland, College Park.

-My primary research projects are in philosophy of science (especially biology), philosophy of race, and political philosophy.
-In my projects, I often draw on the theoretical and experimental tools of biology to illuminate broader issues in philosophy of race, political philosophy, and public policy.
+My primary research projects are in philosophy of science (especially biology), philosophy of race, and moral and political philosophy.
+In my projects, I often draw on the theoretical and empirical approaches of biological and social sciences to illuminate broader issues in philosophy of race, ethics and political philosophy, and public policy.

 Contact